 'Designated Outdooor Refreshment Area'

-Bexley's Designated Outdoor Refreshment Area, The Bexley Patio, establishes a boundary on Main Street where patrons and purchase and carry an open alcoholic beverage from participating Bexley restaurants and businesses.
+Bexley's Designated Outdoor Refreshment Area, The Bexley Patio, establishes a boundary on Main Street where patrons can purchase and carry an open alcoholic beverage from participating Bexley restaurants and businesses.
 Cheers!

 How it Works: